seanhess/cards2/README.md

 # Todo
-* object movement syncing
-* cleanup

-ASK: [ ] event binding on services?
+* all existing objects on load